-About John BeirneJohn Beirne is a research fellow at ADBI.
+About John BeirneJohn Beirne is vice-chair of research and a senior research fellow at ADBI.

 Subscribe / Connect to Asia Pathways